Get insider access

 Total Travel

-The configuration software has a 'rapid trigger ' feature that lets you set the release travel distance of individual switches.
-In this review, we conducted tests with the lowest (most sensitive) rapid trigger setting of 0.2mm.
-You can see an actuation graph with this setting enabled here.
-The top line on the graph indicates the pre-travel and marks the actuation point, and the bottom line indicates the return travel and marks the reset point, demonstrating that the rapid trigger is enabled.
+The configuration software also has a 'rapid trigger ' feature that lets you set the release travel distance of individual switches.
+Later in this review, we conducted tests with the lowest (most sensitive) rapid trigger setting of 0.2mm for all performance-related tests.

 Performance